New Mexico DWI Laws

 After sentencing, offenders are usually required to install an ignition interlock device, complete DWI school, undergo treatment or therapy, and satisfy all fines and court costs before driving privileges can be reinstated.

-New Mexico DUI FAQs
+New Mexico DWI FAQs

 Q: